Essential loops in taut ideal triangulations: Introduction

-There is an indirect proof of this using Novikov’s original technique~\cite[Theorem~4.35(3)]{Calegari07}, once we observe that $\calB$ carries an essential lamination (\cite[Example~5.1]{GabaiOertel89}, \cite[page~373]{Lackenby00}) which extends to a taut foliation of $M$.
-We also obtain a new result, as follows.
+There is also an indirect proof of this using Novikov's original technique~\cite[Theorem~4.35(3)]{Calegari07}, once we observe that $\calB$ carries an essential lamination which extends to a taut foliation of $M$ (see \cite[Example~5.1]{GabaiOertel89} as well as \cite[page~373]{Lackenby00}).